giodamelio/t/README.md

 ## Motives

 I wanted a simpler way to manage my tmux sessions.
-The build in commands are long and remembering all those options are hard.
-So I built `t`
+The built in commands are long and remembering all those options is hard.
+So I built `t`.

 ## Usage